Federal Matching Funds Guidelines

 The NEH offer of matching fund support will expire at the termination of the offer period, unless a formal extension request is submitted to and approved by the NEH Office of Grant Management prior to the offer expiration date.
 Applicants and recipients should note that an offer period and a period of performance are not the same thing and that the extension of the period of performance does not automatically extend the offer period.

 GIFTS GIVEN TO AN APPLICANT/RECIPIENT

 Solicitation and Documentation of Gifts

 In soliciting gifts, applicants and recipients are requested to inform potential donors of the purpose of the project and NEH's offer to match gifts donated for the project.
 When gifts are to be raised through special events or a fund-raising campaign, this information should appear on benefit circulars, invitations, posters, etc.

 Documentation that substantiates the amounts, sources, and eligibility of gifts must be retained by the recipient for three years following the submission of the final financial report (SF-425).
 NEH reserves the right to request copies of this backup material.

 Gifts that are retained by the recipient constitute a part of the required cost-sharing contribution to the project and, as such, must be expended on budgeted project activities during the period of performance.
 In addition, for every dollar of federal matching funds that is expended on the project, an equal amount of gift funds must be expended.

 Certification of Gifts

-To have NEH federal matching funds awarded as a match for gifts that are given to an applicant/recipient, the applicant/recipient should retain the gifts and submit to NEH a gift certification form.
+To have NEH federal matching funds awarded as a match for gifts that are given to an applicant/recipient, the applicant/recipient should retain the gifts and submit to NEH a Certification of Gifts/Pledges Form.
 NEH recipients must submit gift certifications via the fillable form available in eGMS, NEH’s online grant management system.
 You can find instructions for the form here.

-Note: Applicants that have been approved for an NEH matching grant and have received an offer of NEH support but that have not yet received their award must complete the Gift Certification Form available on the NEH website and email the signed form to the NEH Office of Grant Management, @email.
+Note: Applicants that have been approved for an NEH matching grant and have received an offer of NEH support but that have not yet received their award must complete the Certification of Gifts/Pledges Form available on the NEH website and submit the form through eGMS Reach.

 GIFTS GIVEN DIRECTLY TO NEH